Start9Labs/service-pipeline/README.md

         docker buildx create --use
         ```
 - Rust & Cargo
     - Cargo is the package management solution for the Rust programming language.
-It is needed to build the Embassy SDK.
+It is needed to build the SDK.
 The following will install both Rust and Cargo:
     ```
     curl https://sh.rustup.rs -sSf | sh
     source $HOME/.cargo/env